TheOnly8Z/RimWorld_ReasonablePyromania/README.md

 ## Lit on Fire
 *"The flames and I are one!"*

 When on fire, pyromaniacs do not panic unless the fire reaches size 100.
+They are also fine with putting themselves out and don't get a mood penalty from doing so.

+# Buildings

-# Fire Piles
+## Fire Piles
 *"Look at the flames flicker!"*

 A unique building built by pyromaniacs automatically.
 They cost no resources, give out light and heat like a campfire, but can't be used to cook.
 If left alone, it will burn out safely in a day or two.